compolis/GABM/_sources/DEV_GUIDE.md.txt

 **Note on Sphinx/MyST Documentation Warnings:**

 When building the documentation with [Sphinx](https://www.sphinx-doc.org/) and [MyST](https://mystmd.org/), you may see warnings like:

   Document headings start at H2, not H1 [myst.header]
+  document isn't included in any toctree [toc.not_included] duplicate object description ... use :no-index: for one of them
+  WARNING: Field list ends without a blank line; unexpected unindent. [docutils] 'myst' cross-reference target not found: ... [myst.xref_missing]

-These warnings occur even though all Markdown files start with H2 (`##`).
-This is a known quirk with MyST/Sphinx and does not affect the rendered documentation.
-You can safely ignore these warnings unless the formatting in the HTML output is incorrect.
+These warnings are common with Sphinx/Autosummary/MyST and do not affect the rendered documentation if the HTML output looks correct.
+In particular, myst.xref_missing means that a Markdown/MyST cross-reference (e.g., {ref}`target`) could not be resolved.
+If the documentation renders correctly and the missing reference is not critical, these can be safely ignored.
+You can safely ignore all these warnings unless the formatting in the HTML output is incorrect or a critical feature is missing.

 Preview the Sphinx documentation by opening `docs/_build/html/index.html` in a [Web browser](https://en.wikipedia.org/wiki/Web_browser).